wizard97/3400_team5electricboogaloo/docs/Lab4Page.md

 #### Radio Team

 ##### Setup
+For setup, we first connected the two Nordic transceivers to each of our Arduinos in the correct SPI pins.
+After that we downloaded the specified RF24 Arduino library into the Arduino folder.
+As an extra note, we also had to move a printf.h function from a nested folder out into the main RF24 folder so that the example code, GettingStarted, could run.
+From here we were able to start working on our goals for lab 4.

 ##### Implementation
 To implement the radio transmission, there were approximately two segments of code we had to configure: the transmit code and the receive code.
 Provided in the initial code downloaded from the sample library was a skeleton for the transmission and receive protocols.
 In the initial code, all it did was send a garbage value and verify that it was received by displaying “ok” on the serial monitor.
 It was very basic, however provided a rigid structure for adding more complex functionality.